Sleitnick/Knit/docs/intellisense.md

 ### Using the RbxUtil Loader Module
 To help speed up this whole process, the [Loader](https://sleitnick.github.io/RbxUtil/api/Loader) module will be utilized.
 This will help us quickly load our modules and kick off any sort of startup method per module.

-In keeping with the Service/Controller naming scheme, we will make the same assumption for our custom framework.
+In keeping with the Service/Controller naming scheme, we will use the same names for our custom framework.

 ### Loading Services